 As a check on the replicability of their results, the scientists then tested for correlations between the 336 SNPs and level of education—a variable known to be strongly correlated with intelligence—in an independent sample of nearly 200,000 people who had previously undergone DNA testing.
 Ninety-nine percent of the time, the SNPs correlated in the same direction with education as they did with intelligence.
 This finding helps to allay concerns that the SNPs associated with intelligence were false positives—in other words, caused by chance.
 More substantively, the finding adds to the case that some of the same processes underlie intelligence and learning.
 The authors concluded that the results “provide starting points for understanding the molecular neurobiological mechanisms underlying intelligence, one of the most investigated traits in humans.”

-As neuroscientist Richard J. Haier discusses in his excellent new book The Neuroscience of Intelligence (Cambridge University Press, 2017), other intelligence research is combining molecular genetic analyses and neuroimaging.
-In one study, using a sample of 1,583 adolescents, researchers discovered a SNP implicated in synaptic plasticity that was significantly related both to intelligence test scores and to cortical thickness, as measured by magnetic resonance imaging.
-In animal research, other researchers are using chemogenetic techniques to turn “on” and “off” neurons that may be important for intelligence.
+As neuroscientist Richard J. Haier discusses in his excellent book The Neuroscience of Intelligence (Cambridge University Press, 2017), other intelligence research is combining molecular genetic analyses and neuroimaging.
+In one study, using a sample of 1,583 adolescents, researchers discovered an SNP implicated in synaptic plasticity that was significantly related both to intelligence test scores and to cortical thickness, as measured by an MRI scan.
+In animal research, other investigators are using chemogenetic techniques to turn “on” and “off” neurons that may be important for intelligence.

-Of course, intelligence is not solely the product of DNA—and no scientist studying intelligence thinks otherwise.
+Of course, intelligence is not solely the product of DNA—and no scientist studying it thinks otherwise.
 The environment has a major impact on the development of intelligence or any other psychological trait.
-All the same, knowledge gained from molecular genetic research may one day be used to identify children at risk for developing serious intellectual deficits and those for whom certain types of interventions early in life may reduce that risk.
-This research is also providing a scientific foundation for thinking about how brain functioning might be manipulated to enhance intelligence.
+All the same, knowledge gained from molecular genetic research may one day be used to identify children at risk for developing serious cognitive deficits and those for whom certain types of early interventions may reduce that risk.
+This research is also providing a scientific foundation for how brain functioning might be manipulated to enhance intelligence.

-The big picture to emerge from research on the neurobiological underpinnings of intelligence and other psychological traits is that the nature versus nurture debate is, once and for all, over.
-We are a product of both our genetic makeup and our environments, as well as the complex interplay between the two.
+The big picture to emerge from research on the neurobiological underpinnings of intelligence and other psychological traits is that the nature-versus-nurture debate is, once and for all, over.
+We are a product of both our genetic makeup and our environment, as well as the complex interplay between the two.
 Research aimed at better understanding this interplay will give scientists a richer understanding of the similarities and differences in our psychological makeup.